le-s/js_notes/README.md

 ## setTimeout()
 - more of a puzzle when asked
 - setTimeout() makes it asynchronous making it execute once everything in the call stack has been executed

+## Event Delegation
+- Technique for listening to events where you delegate a parent element as the listener for all of the events
+    - EX: adding an event listener on the parent node to listen to all inputs in the children nodes
+'''js
+var form = document.querySelector('#hogwarts-application');

+// Listen for changes to fields inside the form form.addEventListener('input', function (event) {

+	// Log the field that was changed console.log(event.target);

+}, false);
+'''

 # General Trivia